safespring/docs/content/compute/getting-started.md

 ## I just got an IaaS account, what now?

-Start by logging into the portal, at <https://dashboard.cloud.sunet.se> for the Swedish portal, and <https://portal.cloud.ipnett.no> for the Norwegian portal.
+Start by logging into the portal, at https://login.sto1.safespring.com for the Swedish portal, and <https://portal.cloud.ipnett.no> for the Norwegian portal.

+You will be greeted with an overview of the project/account statistics.
+It usually starts off rather empty, but as machines are added, resources will be summarized there.

+!!! info "Are you connected to SUNET?"
+    Swedish universities and colleges that are connected to SUNET have their own portal.
+Start by logging into the portal at <https://dashboard.cloud.sunet.se>.
 You will be greeted with an overview of the project/account statistics.
 It usually starts off rather empty, but as machines are added, resources will be summarized there.

 ## Virtual Machines